SandraKla/Zlog_AdRI/README.md

 runApp("app.R")
 ```

-The package [DT](https://cran.r-project.org/web/packages/DT/index.html) (≥ 0.21) is downloaded or imported when starting this app.
-The used [R](https://www.r-project.org)-Version must be ≥ 4.1.2 (2021-11-01) -- "Bird Hippie".
+The package [DT](https://cran.r-project.org/web/packages/DT/index.html) (≥ 0.21) and [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html) (≥ 0.7.2) is downloaded or imported when starting this app.
+The used [R](https://www.r-project.org)-Version must be ≥ 4.1.2 (2021-11-01).

 ## Usage